slapec/yaat/README.md

 -   `$scope.init(url)`

-    This method is called when the value of `$scope.$api` is changed.
+    This method is called when the value of `$scope.$api` is initialized or changed.
 New value of `$api` is passed.

 -   `$scope.update(sortable)`